rjrosati/Inflation.jl/README.md

 `Inflation.jl`automatically applies the [horizon-crossing approximation](https://arxiv.org/pdf/1303.3611.pdf), if the potential is detected to be sum-separable.
 Support is planned for automatic application of other approximations when they are valid as well.

+Watch the talk given about this package at JuliaCon 2020: https://www.youtube.com/watch?v=gvUZiPPB3nI

 ![logo](https://github.com/rjrosati/Inflation.jl/raw/master/inflationjl.png "Logo")

 ## Installation